 The final decade of the 19th century saw the rise of the canal controversy (see canals of Mars) but, at the same time, serious doubts being cast by William Campbell that the martian atmosphere was either substantial or contained water vapor.
 At the opposition of 1909, contradictory results came from Campbell, who reconfirmed his failure to find water vapor on Mars, and Vesto Slipher and Frank Very who claimed a positive result.
 In any event, concluded Campbell:3

-Lowell's 1908 estimate, based on albedo measurements, of a surface pressure on Mars of 87 millibars (0.087 of the Earth's barometric pressure) roughly agreed with those of later, pre-Space Age investigators, such as de Vaucouleurs.
+Lowell's 1908 estimate, based on albedo measurements, of a surface pressure on Mars of 87 mb (0.087 of Earth's barometric pressure) roughly agreed with those of later, pre-Space Age investigators, such as de Vaucouleurs.
 However, the composition of the atmosphere remained controversial.
 Spectroscopic studies by Walter Adams and Theodore Dunham in the 1930s found no trace of either water vapor or oxygen.
 In fact, the first substance to be positively identified in the martian atmosphere was carbon dioxide.
 Observing from the McDonald Observatory, Gerard Kuiper found that there was about twice the concentration of this gas on Mars as there is on Earth.
 By analogy with Earth, it was assumed that the bulk of the martian atmosphere was made up of nitrogen – a gas notoriously difficult to detect with a spectroscope.
 In 1950, the best guess as to the composition of the martian atmosphere was made by de Vaucouleurs: 98.5% nitrogen, 1.2% argon, 0.25% carbon dioxide, and less than 0.1% oxygen.
 But in fact, as we now know, there is very little nitrogen on Mars and the atmospheric pressure is therefore much lower than astronomers had estimated before the exploration of the planet by space probes.